intel-retail/rtsf-at-checkout-reference-design/docs_src/phases/phase1.md

 ![Postman Collection Runner](../images/postman-collection-runner.png)

 !!! success
-    In the event-reconciler logs, the result of running a non-suspect collection will be `No suspect items detected`, and the result of running a collection that contains suspect items will be a json message containing the suspect lists.
+    In the event-reconciler logs, the result of running a non-suspect collection is `No suspect items detected`.
+The result of running a collection that contains suspect items is a json message containing the suspect lists.

 ``` json
 {